 At cone 6 the reds and purples are vibrant and lush.
 At cone 7, I have found that they become burned out.

 However, losing reds at higher temperatures is only one of the common potter’s choice glaze problems relating to color.
 I found that another issue was that these glazes can sometimes come out an unexpected muddy brown color.

-This is sometimes to do with how thickly the glaze has been applied.
-So, let’s take a look now at the difference that thickness of application can have…
+This sometimes has to do with how thickly the glaze has been applied.
+So, let’s take a look now at the difference that the thickness of application can have…

 2) How Thick to Apply Potter’s Choice Glazes

 Potter’s Choice glazes can be bought for brushing or dipping.
 I brush on my glaze, so what I’m saying here is related to brushing glaze rather than dipping.
 Nevertheless, I think that some of the general points apply whether you are brushing or dipping.

 On the Amaco website, it states in their illustrations of glaze combinations they use 2 coats of both glazes.
 So, if each coat is applied to the whole piece, all areas of the pot will have 4 coats in total.